Table of Contents

 Living with alopecia areata

-Hairstyling techniques or hair care products can help to cover up the loss.
-However, some hair care products can be harsh on your hair and cause additional damage and loss.
+Hairstyling techniques or hair care products can help to cover bare patches on your head.
+But some products can be harsh on your hair.
+This could cause additional damage and loss.
 You might want to talk with your doctor about what products to avoid.
 People who have alopecia areata are encouraged to be creative with hats, scarves, and wigs.